 Come up with your own plan that helps connect all your employees around good causes which will fetch you engagement like never before.
 The goodwill and positive PR this will bring you is a bonus

 4. Align Your Policies with Your Core Values

-Abide by your company values and instill it in everything you do.
-Make your core values visible, and let it be something that your people can be proud of.
+Abide by your company values and instill them in everything you do.
+Make your core values visible, and let them be something that your people can be proud of.

 Google got this beautifully right.
 The tech giant uses its core values of transparency, inclusion, and trust to build engagement.
 Moreover, the company conducts business with a simple motto: ‘Don’t be evil’!